 Fairhope Water Resource Recovery Facility

 At the completion of the project, the facility was renamed to the Fairhope Water Resource Recovery Facility.
-The facility improvements and upgrades amplify the Water Environment Federation’s (WEF) position that the improved Fairhope facility is not a waste disposal facility but a water resource recovery facility that produces clean water, recover nutrients and reduces energy consumption.
+The facility improvements and upgrades amplify the Water Environment Federation’s (WEF) position that the improved Fairhope facility is not a waste disposal facility but a water resource recovery facility that produces clean water, recovers nutrients, and reduces energy consumption.

 The project received the 2017 National Recognition Award by American Council of Engineering Companies (ACEC) and the 2016 Partners for Environmental Progress Environmental Stewardship Award.